allthingslinux/tux/docs/content/selfhost/config/database.md

 ---
 title: Database Configuration
+tags:
+  - selfhost
+  - configuration
+  - database
 ---

 # Database Configuration

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Configure database connection settings for Tux.
 For installation instructions, see [Database Installation](../install/database.md).